jsheffie/covid_19_data_parser/README.rst

-A utility to parse the COVID 19 data from [Johns Hopkins](https://github.com/CSSEGISandData/COVID-19)
+A utility to parse the COVID 19 data from <a href="https://github.com/CSSEGISandData/COVID-19">Johns Hopkins</a>

+Some visualizations of this output over here:
+<a href="https://observablehq.com/collection/@jsheffie/covid-19">Covid-19 collection</a>

 * Free software: MIT license